awsdocs/amazon-eks-user-guide/doc_source/enable-iam-roles-for-service-accounts.md

 # Creating an IAM OIDC provider for your cluster<a name="enable-iam-roles-for-service-accounts"></a>

 Your cluster has an [https://openid.net/connect/](https://openid.net/connect/) \(OIDC\) issuer URL associated with it\.
-To use AWS Identity and Access Management \(IAM\) roles for service accounts, an IAM OIDC provider must exist for your cluster\.
+To use AWS Identity and Access Management \(IAM\) roles for service accounts, an IAM OIDC provider must exist for your cluster's OIDC issuer URL\.

 **Prerequisites**
 + An existing Amazon EKS cluster\.
 To deploy one, see [Getting started with Amazon EKS](getting-started.md)\.